szabgab/slides/python-programming/flask.md

 {id: flask-hello-world-test}

 {aside}
-Before we go ahead learning how to create more complex web applications we need to learn another very importan feature of Flask.
+Before we go ahead learning how to create more complex web applications we need to learn another very important feature of Flask.

 Flask makes it very easy to test your web application without even running a web server.